Model worker: Zhao Zhankui 赵占魁

 Zhao Zhankui (1896-1973) was born in a poor peasant's family in Dingxiang County, Shanxi Province.
 He was awarded as “National Model Worker” in 1950 for his engagement in the “Zhao Zhankui Campaign” in the Shaan-Gan-Ning Border region in the late 1940s.
 Zhao is one of the first Model Workers and most important activist in the labor movement of early PRC.

 Zhao Zhankui was born in a small village in Dingxiang County of Shanxi.
-Failed to find a living in his hometown due to poverty, Zhao left home to be an apprentice in a blacksmith's shop.
+Due to his poverty, Zhao left his hometown to work as an apprentice in a blacksmith's shop.
 Staying in Taiyuan until 1938, Zhao wandered as worker for a copper factory, Taiyuan Arsenal, the Datong-Puzhou Railway.
 After the invading Japanese troop occupied Taiyuan, Zhao and other workers for the Datong-Puzhou Railway went to Yan’an.
 In May 1938, Zhao Zhankui entered the Anwu Youth Training Program and later transferred to the Yan’an Workers’ School.
 One year later, Zhao requested to work in the Yan’an Agricultural Tools Factory where he made great contribution to the making of agricultural tools and military arsenal.
 In lack of raw materials, machinery, experience and adequate technology, Zhao Zhankui overcame the difficulties with “great passion.”
 He focused on learning the technology to improve productivity while saving the raw materials and fuel.
 He was also “keen” at teaching apprentices.

 Due to Zhao's “ability to finish tasks regardless of the obstacles” and his “capability to lead everyone”, the central Communist leadership “discovered” him.
 In 1943, the Party official launched the “Zhao Zhankui Campaign” calling for everyone in the border region to learn from Zhao Zhankui.
-At this time, Zhao Zhankui of Yan’an was compared to the “Stakhanov of the Soviet Union”.
+People at the time compared Zhao Zhankui of Yan'an to "Stakhanov of the Soviet Union".
 Under the propaganda of the CCP, Zhao Zhankui became not only a role model for work, but also an example for thought.
 The CCP leadership sought to use the Zhao Zhankui Campaign to improve people's attitude towards work, and to promote the overall productivity in the border region.

 After the “Zhao Zhankui Campaign”, Zhao continued to be active in labor movements and politics.
 In 1948, he attended the Sixth National Labor Conference.
 In 1949 and 1950, he was elected as the representative for the National People's Congress, and the standing committee member of the Northwestern Labor Union.
 The Central Government also appointed him as the Vice Minister of the Ministry of Labor for the Northwestern Military and Political Committee.